-(a) Generally, Burden of Proof. - The court shall consider evidence of aggravating or mitigating factors present in the offense which make an aggravated or mitigated sentence appropriate, but the decision to depart from the presumptive range is in the discretion of the court.
-The State bears the burden of proving by a preponderance of the evidence that an aggravating factor exists and the offender bears the burden of proving by a preponderance of the evidence that a mitigating factor exists.

-- (b) When Aggravated or Mitigated Sentence Allowed.
+- (a) Generally, Burden of Proof.
+The court shall consider evidence of aggravating or mitigating factors present in the offense that make an aggravated or mitigated sentence appropriate, but the decision to depart from the presumptive range is in the discretion of the court.
+The State bears the burden of proving by a preponderance of the evidence that an aggravating factor exists, and the offender bears the burden of proving by a preponderance of the evidence that a mitigating factor exists. - (b) When Aggravated or Mitigated Sentence Allowed.
 If the court finds that aggravating or mitigating factors exist, it may depart from the presumptive range of sentences specified in G.S.
 15A-1340.17(c)(2).
 If the court finds that aggravating factors are present and are sufficient to outweigh any mitigating factors that are present, it may impose a sentence that is permitted by the aggravated range described in G.S.
 15A-1340.17(c)(4).
 If the court finds that mitigating factors are present and are sufficient to outweigh any aggravating factors that are present, it may impose a sentence that is permitted by the mitigated range described in G.S.
 15A-1340.17(c)(3). - (c) Written Findings; When Required.
 The court shall make findings of the aggravating and mitigating factors present in the offense only if, in its discretion, it departs from the presumptive range of sentences specified in G.S.
 15A-1340.17(c)(2).
 Findings shall be in writing.
 The requirement to make findings in order to depart from the presumptive range applies regardless of whether the sentence of imprisonment is activated or suspended. - (d) Aggravating Factors.
-The following are aggravating factors: - (1) The defendant induced others to participate in the commission of the offense or occupied a position of leadership or dominance of other participants. - (2) The defendant joined with more than one other person in committing the offense and was not charged with committing a conspiracy. - (3) The offense was committed for the purpose of avoiding or preventing a lawful arrest or effecting an escape from custody. - (4) The defendant was hired or paid to commit the offense. - (5) The offense was committed to disrupt or hinder the lawful exercise of any governmental function or the enforcement of laws. - (6) The offense was committed against a present or former: law enforcement officer, employee of the Department of Correction, jailer, fireman, emergency medical technician, ambulance attendant, justice or judge, clerk or assistant or deputy clerk of court, magistrate, prosecutor, juror, or witness against the defendant, while engaged in the performance of his official duties or because of the exercise of his official duties. - (7) The offense was especially heinous, atrocious, or cruel. - (8) The defendant knowingly created a great risk of death to more than one person by means of a weapon or device which would normally be hazardous to the lives of more than one person. - (9) The defendant held public office at the time of the offense and the offense related to the conduct of the office. - (10) The defendant was armed with or used a deadly weapon at the time of the crime.
+The following are aggravating factors: - (1) The defendant induced others to participate in the commission of the offense or occupied a position of leadership or dominance of other participants. - (2) The defendant joined with more than one other person in committing the offense and was not charged with committing a conspiracy. - (3) The offense was committed for the purpose of avoiding or preventing a lawful arrest or effecting an escape from custody. - (4) The defendant was hired or paid to commit the offense. - (5) The offense was committed to disrupt or hinder the lawful exercise of any governmental function or the enforcement of laws. - (6) The offense was committed against a present or former: law enforcement officer, employee of the Department of Correction, jailer, fireman, emergency medical technician, ambulance attendant, justice or judge, clerk or assistant or deputy clerk of court, magistrate, prosecutor, juror, or witness against the defendant, while engaged in the performance of that person's official duties or because of the exercise of that person's official duties.